UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 What is the very first thing to do when moving into a new house?

-The absolute first step is to secure the property.
-Change the locks on all exterior doors and reset any garage door codes or keypad entries.
-You don’t know who might still have keys from the previous ownership, so this step ensures your safety and security immediately.
+The absolute first step is to aggressively secure the property.
+Change the locks on all exterior doors, upgrade the deadbolts, and reset any digital garage door codes or keypad entries.
+Because you simply do not know who might still possess keys from the previous ownership, executing this step guarantees your family’s safety and privacy immediately.

 How do I check if my new home is energy efficient?